Setup

 usestrict

 "use strict" is a way to make JavaScript behave in a stricter, more secure way.
 It helps catch coding mistakes and makes JavaScript work more predictably.
 For example: without "use strict," forgetting to declare a variable can create a global variable unintentionally but with "use strict," it throws an error for undeclared variables.
+For example:

 javascript